When startups are competing for a limited amount of attention, cultivating a good origin story can go a long way towards winning customers over.

 RC: “I started Treehouse because I got a computer science degree back in 2000, and we basically saw that the degree was not connected to the job.
 So I thought, ‘Well, that’s strange.’
 Since then, Treehouse and other schools like us have launched to reduce the cost of that education, and to increase its relevance to the job.”

-If you’re coming up short for ideas, draw upon your own personal experiences of pain points – it’s likely other customers feel the same way.
+When you’re thinking about how to position your business in your industry, look for the gaps.
+If you’re coming up short for ideas, draw upon your own personal experiences of pain points — it’s likely other customers feel the same way.

 If you’re entering a crowded marketplace or looking to disrupt an industry, make sure you’re taking an angle that your competitors overlooked.
 If you are offering a similar product, hone in on perfecting important details like customer service.